foopod/blog-2.0/_tutorials/making-a-website.md

 I called my repository `site`, you can name yours whatever you want, but when I refer to `site` going forward you will have to keep this in mind.

 Also be sure to tick the box for 'Initialize this Repository with a README'.
-We do this so we can start using the repo right away.
+This is so we can **Create a new file**.

 ## Adding some content